gunharth/dotfiles/readme.md

 # Guni's Dotfiles WIP

-Warning: mas does not work with Mojave! #paste url to issue with signin to mac app store

 This is a fork from [Dries Vints](https://github.com/driesvints/dotfiles).
 Check out his documentation about these files.
 I just changed a few things to better fit my needs.

 Further make sure to check out [Christoph Rumpel's](https://github.com/christophrumpel/dotfiles-1) dotfiles and his [blog post](https://christoph-rumpel.com/2018/08/why-i-dont-use-timemachine-anymore-and-how-i-leveled-up-my-dotfiles).